JuliaActuary/LifeContingencies.jl/README.md

 using LifeContingencies
 using MortalityTables
 using Yields
-import LifeConingencies: ä        # pull the shortform notation into scope
+import LifeConingencies: V, ä      # pull the shortform notation into scope

 # load mortality rates from MortalityTables.jl
 tbls = MortalityTables.tables()
 vbt2001 = tbls["2001 VBT Residual Standard Select and Ultimate - Male Nonsmoker, ANB"]

 life = SingleLife(                 # The life underlying the risk